-- Day 4: Students do only "Secondary Sources: Activity 2" and discuss it.
-This activity asks them to choose the two primary sources that best back up each secondary source passage. - Follow-Up Activities (optional, at teacher's discretion):
+Day 4: Students do only "Secondary Sources: Activity 2" and discuss it.
+This activity asks them to choose from among the sources the two that best back up each secondary source passage.

+Follow-Up Activities (optional, at teacher discretion):

 Do as preferred: the DBQ Essay Assignment and/or the Structured Debate.